 While we have a vibrant alumni volunteer team across the United States and abroad, it is not possible for us to offer interviews to all applicants.
-While we encourage you to interview if presented with the option, it is very important to understand the following:
+We encourage you to request an interview once you receive an invitation, but it is very important to understand the following:

-- We extend interviews based solely on alumni geography, availability, and capacity—not based on the strength of an application, and
+- We extend interview invitations based solely on alumni geography, availability, and capacity—not based on the strength of an application.

 - Your application will be at no disadvantage if you are unable to interview.

-If geography or space-availability are such that you cannot interview, rest assured that your application offers many opportunities for us to get to know you better.
-Essays and recommendations lend a great deal of insight into who you are and what makes you tick.
+If geography or capacity prevent you from interviewing, rest assured that will not be held against you as we review your application.
+Your involvement, writing samples, and letters of recommendation all lend a great deal of insight into who you are and what makes you tick.
 Plenty of students have gained admission in years past without an interview.